AkshayKohad/POSIX-Terminal/README.md

 - **history [number]**: Display the last `number` of commands entered.
 If no number is given, it displays the last 10 commands.
   - **Example**: `history 5` shows the last five commands entered in the shell.

+### Input/Output Redirection

+This shell supports standard input/output redirection using the following symbols:
+- `>`: Redirects standard output to a file.
+Example: `echo Hello > file.txt`.
+- `>>`: Appends output to an existing file.
+Example: `echo Hello >> file.txt`.
+- `<`: Redirects standard input from a file.
+Example: `cat < file.txt`.

+### Running Commands in Background

+This shell supports running commands in the background by appending an `&` symbol at the end of the command.
+When a command is executed in the background, the shell immediately returns control to the user, allowing additional commands to be entered while the background command runs independently.

+- **Usage**: To run a command in the background, type the command followed by `&`.
+  - **Example**: `ls &` runs the `ls` command in the background and outputs the process ID (PID) for tracking the background task.

+In the background command implementation, a **child process** is created using `fork()`.
+The child process then executes the specified command using `execvp`, while the parent process (shell) continues running without waiting for the child process to complete.

+### Running Commands in Foreground

+Commands executed without `&` at the end run in the foreground by default.
+When a command runs in the foreground, the shell waits until the command completes before allowing further input.

+- **Usage**: To run a command in the foreground, type the command normally without `&`.
+  - **Example**: `ls` runs the `ls` command in the foreground, and the shell waits until `ls` completes before accepting new input.

+In the foreground command implementation, a **child process** is created using `fork()`, and the shell uses `waitpid` to wait for the child process to complete before returning control to the user.